Skip to main content

 Applying for social housing

-Check if you'll get priority on the housing list
+Check what priority you'll get on the housing list

 When you apply for social housing, you’ll be added to a waiting list.
 You'll get higher priority on the list if you have urgent housing needs.

-Each council and housing association has its own rules about how priority is decided, but there are some things they must always take into account.
+Each council and housing association have their own rules about how priority is decided, but there are some things they must always take into account.

 How the priority system works

-Your priority is usually set using either a points system or a banding system, or a combination of both.
+Each council and housing association have an allocations policy, which explains how your priority will be decided.
+It's usually decided using a points system, a banding system, or a combination of both.

 In a points system, you get points for each reason why you need a home.
 The more points you have, the more quickly you should be offered a home.